 Can I take elective courses?

-Yes, of the 49 units, there are 12 units of electives, though it is suggested that you take 3 elective units within Natural Resources, 3 within Global Health, and 3 within Social Science (Economics), so as to maintain a balance of the program areas.
-The remaining 3 elective units (1 course) may be taken in any field.
-Electives are taken with permission of your adviser but generally can be any course you qualify to take (meet the pre-requisites for) and will further skills necessary for your chosen specialty.
+Beyond core courses, students may enroll in electives.
+It is recommended to take elective units across the areas of Natural Resources, Global Health, Social Sciences, and Management so as to maintain a balance of the program areas.
+Electives are taken with permission of your adviser but generally can be any course you qualify to take (e.g., for which you meet any pre-requisites) and will further skills necessary for your chosen specialty.

 Can I complete the MDP program online?

-No, however some elective courses are offered online.
+No, although some elective courses may be offered online.
 Most classes however will be in-person.

 How do I find a summer practicum?